MarlBurroW/cloudflare-dns-swarm/README.md

 The project uses Jest for testing.
 The test suite includes:

-- Unit tests for all services
+- Unit tests for all services and utilities
-- Integration tests for service interactions
+- Integration tests for Docker events and DNS updates
+- Validation tests for labels and configurations
-- Mock implementations for external services (Docker, Cloudflare)
+- Mock implementations for external services (Docker, Cloudflare, IP services)

 To run the tests: